Winter Weather Advisory issued for Carlton, South St. Louis by NWS - NewsBreak

 weather.gov

-Winter Storm Watch issued for Clark, Codington, Day, Hamlin, Marshall by NWS
+Winter Storm Warning issued for Genesee, Lapeer, Livingston, Macomb, Oakland, Shiawassee by NWS

-Effective: 2022-12-22 05:00:00 MST Expires: 2022-12-24 05:00:00 MST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Avoid outside activities if possible.
-When outside, make sure you wear appropriate clothing, a hat, and gloves.
-Use caution while traveling outside.
-Wear appropriate clothing, a hat, and gloves.
-Prepare for possible blizzard conditions.
-Continue to monitor the latest forecasts for updates on this situation.
-Target Area: Clark; Codington; Day; Hamlin; Marshall WIND CHILL ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING WIND CHILL WARNING REMAINS IN EFFECT FROM 6 PM THIS EVENING TO NOON CST SATURDAY WINTER STORM WATCH NOW IN EFFECT FROM THURSDAY MORNING THROUGH LATE FRIDAY NIGHT * WHAT...For the Wind Chill Warning, dangerously cold wind chills expected.
-Wind chills as low as 50 below zero.
-For the Wind Chill Advisory, very cold wind chills.
-Wind chills as low as 35 below zero.
-For the Winter Storm Watch, blizzard conditions possible.
-Winds could gust as high as 45 mph. * WHERE...Marshall, Day, Clark, Codington and Hamlin Counties. * WHEN...For the Wind Chill Warning, from 6 PM this evening to noon CST Saturday.
-For the Wind Chill Advisory, until 6 PM CST this evening.
-For the Winter Storm Watch, from Thursday morning through late Friday night. * IMPACTS...Plan on slippery road conditions.
-Areas of blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-The dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes. * ADDITIONAL DETAILS...Pre-Holiday travel Thursday through Friday will be impacted.
-Stranded motorists will face the threat of frostbite, hypothermia and even life threatening exposure.
+Effective: 2022-12-22 19:00:00 EST Expires: 2022-12-24 04:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Target Area: Genesee; Lapeer; Livingston; Macomb; Oakland; Shiawassee; St. Clair WINTER STORM WARNING REMAINS IN EFFECT FROM 7 PM THIS EVENING TO 4 AM EST SATURDAY * WHAT...Heavy snow expected.
+Total snow accumulations of 3 to 6 inches.
+Winds gusting as high as 55 mph. * WHERE...Shiawassee, Genesee, Lapeer, St. Clair, Livingston, Oakland and Macomb Counties. * WHEN...From 7 PM this evening to 4 AM EST Saturday. * IMPACTS...Travel will become very difficult.
+Widespread blowing snow could significantly reduce visibilities to less than a half mile at times.
+The hazardous conditions will impact holiday weekend travel.
+Strong winds may bring down tree branches and cause scattered power outages.
+The cold wind chills as low as 15 below zero could result in hypothermia if precautions are not taken. * ADDITIONAL DETAILS...The arrival of an arctic cold front after evening rainfall will result in flash freeze conditions overnight tonight.
+Very cold conditions then persist into the weekend with wind chills dropping to around 15 degrees below zero at times Friday and Saturday.
+Scattered lake effect snow showers may bring additional minor accumulations through Saturday.

 weather.gov

-Wind Chill Watch issued for Blount, Cherokee, Etowah, Fayette, Jefferson, Lamar, Marion by NWS
+Wind Chill Watch issued for Crawford, Iron, Madison, Reynolds, St. Francois by NWS

-Effective: 2022-12-23 12:00:00 CST Expires: 2022-12-24 12:00:00 CST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Avoid outside activities if possible.
-When outside, make sure you wear appropriate clothing, a hat, and gloves.
-Monitor the latest forecasts for updates on this situation.
-Target Area: Blount; Cherokee; Etowah; Fayette; Jefferson; Lamar; Marion; St. Clair; Walker; Winston WIND CHILL WARNING IN EFFECT FROM MIDNIGHT THURSDAY NIGHT TO NOON CST FRIDAY WIND CHILL WATCH NOW IN EFFECT FROM FRIDAY AFTERNOON THROUGH SATURDAY MORNING * WHAT...Dangerously cold wind chills expected.
-Wind chills between 0 and 12 below. * WHERE...Far northern portions of central Alabama. * WHEN...For the Wind Chill Warning, from midnight Thursday night to noon CST Friday.
-For the Wind Chill Watch, from Friday afternoon through Saturday morning. * IMPACTS...The dangerously cold wind chills could result in hypothermia or frostbite if precautions are not taken.
+Effective: 2022-12-22 18:00:00 CST Expires: 2022-12-24 12:00:00 CST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
+Target Area: Crawford; Iron; Madison; Reynolds; St. Francois; Ste.
+Genevieve; Washington WIND CHILL WATCH IN EFFECT FROM THURSDAY EVENING THROUGH SATURDAY MORNING * WHAT...Dangerously cold wind chills possible.
+Wind chills as low as 30 below zero. * WHERE...Portions of south central and southwest Illinois.
+Portions of east central and southeast Missouri. * WHEN...From Thursday evening through Saturday morning. * IMPACTS...The dangerously cold wind chills could cause frostbite on exposed skin in as little as 30 minutes.

 weather.gov